Login

 How do I get to the Tea House?

-It easy, you just have to head North-west from Cuzco in direction to Quillabamba.
+When having your own (rental) car: it’s easy, you just have to head North-west from Cuzco in the direction of Quillabamba.
 The Tea House is located right next to the highway and any navigator will take you there.
-Consider at least 4 hours in your time budget, but we recommend some extra time for sightseeing stops, as well as toilet stops, buying snacks, etc.
+Consider at least 4 hours in your time budget when coming from Cuzco, but we recommend some extra time for sightseeing stops, as well as toilet stops, buying snacks, etc.

 Once there and when the time to visit the plantations comes, you will have to drive yourself one more time for about 10 minutes (round trip).